Assessment of ovarian reserve by antral follicle count

 A third reliable method for ovarian reserve testing also uses transvaginal ultrasound.
 This method is known as the antral follicle count.

-Studies have now demonstrated that as a woman ages, the number of these follicles that are visible at the beginning of the menstrtual cycle decreases significiantly.
-It likely represents a decrease in the number of ivalbe eggs that remain in the ovary.
+Studies have now demonstrated that as a woman ages, the number of these follicles that are visible at the beginning of the menstrual cycle decreases significantly.
+It likely represents a decrease in the number of vialbe eggs that remain in the ovary.

 Studies differ on the exact number of follicles that would be considered decreased but most would be in agreement that a total number of less than four is very low and therefore predictive of decreased ovarian reserve.